Gonzaletee/Gonzaletee/README.md

-## Hi im Gonzalo Dauvn 👋
+## Hi i'm Gonzalo Dauvin 👋

 <h3 align="center">I'm an Business Administrationand and an enthusiast of statistics and data analysis.
-In this portfolio, I aim to present my most significant projects, highlighting my skills and learning.".</h3>
+In this portfolio, I aim to present my most significant projects, highlighting my skills and learning.</h3>

  - 🔭 I’m currently working as a mathematics teacher and independent analyst.
- - 🌱 I’m currently learning Power BI and MySQL.
+ - 🌱 I’m constantly learning.
  - 📫 How to reach me: gonzalodauvin@gmail.com